FRINXio/FRINX-machine/README.md

 For more info see: https://docs.docker.com/network/proxy/

+### Install/Update docker secrets (KrakenD HTTPS/TLS)
+During installation, docker secrets are created and are used for establishing HTTPS/TLS connections.
+These secrets contain private and public keys and are generated from files in the ./config/certificates folder.
+These certificates can be replaced by custom certificates (use the same name) before execution of installation script or re-execution with the `--update-secrets` flag.
 ## Single-node deployment
 Installation and running of UniFlow and UniConfig on the same machine.
 To deploy both UniFlow and UniConfig locally (for testing and demo purposes), run `startup.sh`: